-Sephora Ended Their Partnership With Lori Loughlin's Daughter Olivia Jade Following College Admission Scandal
+Sephora Ended Its Collab With Lori Loughlin's Daughter Following College Admissions Scandal

 While my newsfeed is typically clogged with only beauty-related news, the typically steady stream of new product drops and swatches has been interrupted this week by reports of a college admission scandal no one saw coming.
 Major money-making CEOs and Hollywood celebs have been charged for allegedly bribing and lying their way into securing spots at top schools across the country for their children, and the repercussions are rolling in, starting with Sephora ending their partnership with Lori Loughlin's daughter, Olivia Jade, following the news of the scandal.